wiseallie/exception_notification/README.md

 In the above case, @document and @person would be made available to the email renderer, allowing your new section(s) to access and display them.
 See the existing sections defined by the plugin for examples of how to write your own.
+You can also choose to exclude the exception message from the subject, which is included by default.
+Use :verbose_subject => false to exclude it.

 Background Notifications
 ---